jakeraffe/UINCardSwipe/README.md

 # UINCardSwipe
-A bash script that reads in data from the the magnetic strip of a UIC Student card
+A bash script that reads in data from the the magnetic strip of a UIC Student card.

-Attempt to connect to a mySQL database will come later.
+Must connect to a mySQL database and authenticate information for accuracy.